 Yes, we do.
 Here in Fresno, our water, on average, is 122 parts per million.
 According to the scale developed by the Water Quality Association, that means our water here in town is classified as “hard.”

 If your home’s water is drawn exclusively from underground sources, your water might even be harder than that.
 That’s because aquifer sources are typically “harder” than surface water sources.

 First, let’s clear something up: there’s no health risk for you and your family as a result of hard water.
 (Although, there’s other reasons you should consider a whole-home water filtration system).
 However, hard water can do a number on your home’s plumbing and appliances.
 Let’s explain why.

-As mineral-rich hard water passes through the pipes and plumbing of your home, those minerals leech out of the water and stick to the inside of the pipe.
-Over time, this results in the buildup of calcium commonly known as “scale”.
+As this mineral-rich water passes through the pipes and plumbing of your home, those minerals leech out of the water and stick to the inside of the pipe.
+Over time, this results in the buildup of calcium commonly known as “scale.”

 What else does hard water impact?